-Students are the customers for school nutrition departments.
-Simply telling customers what they want, without any of their input, is a strategy destined to crash and burn.
-How often do you receive an email or asked to fill out a survey rating your experiences at fill-in-the-blank-here business?
-There’s a reason for this.
-Businesses want to make money and businesses with happy customers make more money than those who don’t.
+The key ingredient to any successful cafeteria is the students.
+They are the customers of school nutrition departments.
+Simply telling customers what they want, without any of their input, is not a good strategy.
+How often do you receive an email or asked to fill out a survey rating your experiences from businesses?
+You get them because businesses want to make money, and businesses with happy customers make more money than those who don’t.
 This same mindset needs to be applied to schools as well.

 Benefiting From Student Interaction